 speaker

 Kevin McCurdy

 Hi, guys.
-It looks like you're taking your efficiency gains and shorter cycle times from 2024 and using it to increase turning lines year over year.
+It looks like you're taking your efficiency gains in shorter cycle times from 2024 and using it to increase turning lines year over year.
 This is slightly different than some of your peers who I think are banking those efficiency gains and keeping production flattish.
-And I wonder if you could just share your thought process on activity levels and how you reached the decision you did.
+And I wonder if we could just share your thought process on activity levels and how you reached the decision you did.

+speaker